 - The laws of the country or region you are living in.

-Although every country has some regulations regarding citizen privacy which include the online data processing clauses and details too, these laws could be present in different forms with different names.
+Although every country has some regulations regarding citizen privacy, including online data processing clauses and details, these laws could be present in different forms with different names.

 Some countries have lenient laws which don’t force ISPs to keep user data (instead of some suspicious individuals).
 But, many countries maintain laws with rules to keep user data for a certain period.
 This period may vary among the regions.
-A popular kind of such regulation is, “data retention law” which is in the rule in many countries around the world.
+A popular kind of such regulation is “data retention law,” which is the rule in many countries worldwide.

-It is probable that your country has net-neutrality rules which promote equal rights to every content without favoring or prioritizing anyone.
+Your country probably has net-neutrality rules which promote equal rights to every content without favoring or prioritizing anyone.
 However, ISPs still do such activities without acknowledging users.

-Sadly, if you are living in the US, then your ISP can openly sell user data and prioritizing content after the repeal of net-neutrality rules.
+Sadly, if you live in the US, your ISP can openly sell user data and prioritize content after the repeal of net-neutrality rules.

-- Through selling your data and browsing preference to third-party organizations in exchange for money.
-Almost all of the individuals have experienced the popup ads while browsing.
+- Through selling your data and browsing preferences to third-party organizations in exchange for money.
+Almost all of the individuals have experienced popup ads while browsing.
 But the thing to notice is that commonly these ads match our previous searches.
-For instance, if you are looking for a T-shirt, the next day your screen will have a display of any popup ad with tagline “cool T-shirts at a low price” or any other attracting phrase.
+For instance, if you are looking for a T-shirt, your screen will display a popup ad with the tagline “cool T-shirts at a low price” or any other attractive phrase the next day.

-- They are promoting their own services to get more traffic.
-For instance, if your ISP see that you stream videos on YouTube, then it is possible that they show you their own video streaming website higher in results.
+- They are promoting their services to get more traffic.
+For instance, if your ISP sees that you stream videos on YouTube, they may show you their website with higher results.

-If you visit an unencrypted website, i.e., HTTP version, your ISP will get the exact name of that site.
-For instance, you visit an online shopping website, create an account or log in to the existing account, and purchased anything.
-Now, your ISP will get the website name, the thing you purchased, account password and other details, and the payment information (if you entered any).
+If you visit an unencrypted website, i.e., the HTTP version, your ISP will get the exact name of that site.
+For instance, you visit an online shopping website, create an account, log in to the existing account, and purchase anything.
+Now, your ISP will get the website name, the thing you purchased, the account password and other details, and the payment information (if you entered any).

-There are two conditions when your ISP could see all of your email content.
+There are two conditions when your ISP could see your email content.